claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 I made this song just for you
 I made this song deep in my heart
 I was thinking of you

+# What's that song that has lyrics that sound like my name?

+Billy Bragg - Sexuality

+Sexuality, strong and warm and wild and free Sexuality, your laws do not apply to me
+A nuclear submarine [new Clare Sudbery!] sinks off the coast of Sweden